tonylubin/webscraper/README.md

 * POST Requests:

   * Price Alert creation - handling form data, take product and email inputs and call `productSearched()` function to webscrape the requested product. <br>Then create a new schema model instance from returned result, update it with user email address and `save()` it to the database.<br>
-  As function(s) are async use `.then()` to handle promise and send email to user and setting status code `200` response and sending corresponding success response webpage to the user.
+  Handle function promise and send email to user and setting status code `200` response and sending corresponding success response webpage to the user.

   * Price Alert reminder - query database with `Product.find()` mongoose method and send email with `sendMail()` callback function.